Logistics Safety and

 • 1.
 Yellow Card: An emergency information card with information about procedures that drivers, fire and police personnel, and other concerned parties should take in the event of a spill, fire, explosion or other incidents during transportation.
 It also contains emergency contacts.
 The issuance and carrying of Yellow Cards is required by the Poisonous and Deleterious Substances Control Law and other laws.

 • 2.
-Container Yellow Card: A label that is affixed to containers with the United Nations number and guide number defined by the Emergency Response Guidebook.
+Container Yellow Card: A label that is affixed to containers with the United Nations number and guide number from the Emergency Response Guidebook.

 • 3.
 Globally Harmonized System of Classification and Labelling of Chemicals (GHS): A system for the international standardization of classification and labeling of chemicals, which was agreed upon by the United Nations Economic and Social Council.
 It is a system of international hazard classification standards and labeling methods (product labeling and SDS) for chemical hazards.